jkunz 3d30d6da4b

 Memory Management

-• Calculates combined memory usage
+• Calculates combined memory usage across the entire tree

-• Gracefully restarts when limit exceeded
+• Gracefully restarts when the limit is exceeded if auto-restart is enabled (SIGTERM → SIGKILL)

-• Prevents memory leaks in production
+• Prevents memory leaks from taking down production systems

 Log Persistence

-• Automatically flushes to disk on stop/restart/error
+• Flushes to disk on stop, restart, or crash

 Graceful Shutdown

-Multi-stage shutdown process:
+Multi-stage shutdown for reliability:

 1. Send SIGTERM for graceful shutdown